 Does Fasting Work?
 Fasting and Your Hormones

-Fasting is so effective for weight loss because it helps normalize your fat storing hormones, it helps liberate fat stores in your body, it reduces inflammation, helps normalize your appetite and it reverses hormone resistance syndromes.
+Fasting is so effective for weight loss because it helps normalize your fat-storing hormones, helps liberate fat stores in your body, reduces inflammation, helps normalize your appetite, and reverses hormone resistance syndromes.

-Let's break apart each one of these into more detail.
+Let’s break apart each one of these in more detail.

 Much of this is accomplished through the effects of insulin.

-Insulin is a fat storing hormone which is secreted in large amounts after you eat meals high in carbohydrates.
+Insulin is a fat-storing hormone that is secreted in large amounts after you eat meals high in carbohydrates.